zer2/fantasy-basketball-optimizer/about/static_explanation.md

 <iframe  width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b"> </iframe>

 You may notice that the result looks a lot like a Bell curve even though the raw block numbers look nothing like a Bell curve.
-This happens because of the surprising "Central Limit Theorem", which says that when adding a bunch of random numbers together, their sum always ends up looking a lot like a Bell curve.
-This applies to all the other categories as well
+This happens because of the surprising "Central Limit Theorem", which essentially says that when you add up a bunch of random numbers, the result looks like a Bell curve even if the original random numbers did not.
+Bell curves are also called Normal or Gaussian distributions.
+If you're interested in learning more about the CLT, I recommend 3Blue1Brown's video about it, embedded below

+<iframe width = "800" height = "450" padding = "none" scrolling="no" src="https://www.youtube.com/embed/zeJD6dqJ5lo
+"> </iframe>

 ### C.	Properties of the category difference

 The mean and standard deviation of the Bell curves for category differences can be calculated via probability theory.
 Including the unchosen player with category average $m_p$
 - The mean is $m_\mu - m_p$
-- The standard deviation is $\sqrt{2N-1} * m_\sigma$ (The square root in the formula comes from the fact that $STD(X + Y) = \sqrt{STD(X)^2 + STD(Y)^2}$ where $STD(X)$ is the standard deviation of $X$)
+- The standard deviation is $\sqrt{2N-1} * m_\sigma$

 ### D.	Calculating probability of victory